Understanding social relationships

 • Advanced social concepts: This comes later and might not be suitable for all children, but introducing concepts like "theory of mind" – the understanding that others have thoughts, feelings, and perspectives different from one's own – can help children better understand social interactions.
 Start by comparing and discussing differences between family members or friends.

-• Seek professional help: speak to a psychologist, OT or behaviour therapist about social skills activities and groups.
+• Seek professional help: Speak to a psychologist, OT or behaviour therapist about social skills activities and groups.
 They can provide a structured and safe environment for children to learn and develop their social skills.

 By implementing these strategies, you can help autistic children cope with and thrive in social situations, building meaningful relationships and enhancing their social interactions.